dhimmel/bitcoin-whitepaper/manuscript.md

 The probability of an attacker catching up from a given deficit is analogous to a Gambler's Ruin problem.
 Suppose a gambler with unlimited credit starts at a deficit and plays potentially an infinite number of trials to try to reach breakeven.
-We can calculate the probability he ever reaches breakeven, or that an attacker ever catches up with the honest chain, as follows [@dPawqJne]:
+We can calculate the probability he ever reaches breakeven, or that an attacker ever catches up with the honest chain, as follows [@url:https://archive.org/details/AnIntroductionToProbabilityTheoryAndItsApplicationsVolume1]:

 $$
 \begin{eqnarray*}